Best Value Pension Plans

 All pension plans have 3 distinct ongoing charges associated with investing your money, which you should discuss in detail with your chosen financial adviser:

-1. The first is your investment allocation rate i.e. the percentage of your money that actually gets invested each time you make a payment into your pension plan, this is best understood as a contribution charge.
+1. The first is your allocation rate i.e. the percentage that gets invested, each time you make a pension plan contribution, this is best understood as a contribution charge.

 2. The second is the fund manager charge (FMC) an annual fee on your accumulating fund value.